oduwsdl/Memento-aware-Browser/src/infra/config/generated/cq-builders.md

 [TOC]

+Changes that only modify files in //infra/config, which do not change any build outputs, only require the chromium_presubmit builder to pass before landing.

 Each builder name links to that builder on Milo.
 The "matching builders" links point to the file used to determine which configurations a builder should copy when running.
 These links might 404 or error; they are hard-coded right now, using common assumptions about how builders are configured.

 ## Required builders
-These builders must pass before a CL may land.
+These builders must pass before a CL may land that affects files outside of
+//infra/config.

 * [android-binary-size](https://ci.chromium.org/p/chromium/builders/try/android-binary-size) ([definition](https://cs.chromium.org/search?q=package:%5Echromium$+file:/cq.star$+-file:/beta/+-file:/stable/+android-binary-size)) ([matching builders](https://cs.chromium.org/search?q=+file:trybots.py+android-binary-size))